EdgeApp/edge-docs/source/index.html.md

 | error | [`AbcError`](#abcerror) | (Javascript) Error object. `null` if no error |
 | id | `String` | Strings of wallet ID |

-Please seee the [AbcWalletInfo](#abcwalletinfo) documentation for the different wallet types Edge understands.
+Please see the [AbcWalletInfo](#abcwalletinfo) documentation for the different wallet types Edge understands.

 ### listWalletIds